 If you have the time and energy for another short and leveled hike on a gravel surface, the Sprague Lake loop is a great option.
 Plus, you can expect to have a bunch of photos for your Instagram as you end the hike – it’s a beautiful one!

-The trail to Sprague Lake is long, but you know what that means – you’ll get to witness heaps of scenic views and stunning structures.
+The trail to Sprague Lake is short, but you know what that means – you’ll get to witness heaps of scenic views and stunning wildlife occasionally.
+Sprague lake to bear lake is a bit further.
 Here are a few you can expect to see:

 The Sprague Lake (located at a 1 hour 40 minutes drive from Denver) and its trail are accessible year-round.